 We are a development stage company and have incurred significant losses since our inception.
-As of September 30, 2011, we had an accumulated deficit of \$75.7 million.
-We incurred a net loss of \$12.3 million, \$12.1 million, and \$75.6 million, for the nine months ended September 30, 2011 and 2010, and since inception, respectively.
+As of June 30, 2012, we had an accumulated deficit of \$92.6 million.
+We incurred a net loss of \$11.2 million, \$8.3 million, and \$92.6 million, for the six months ended June 30, 2012 and 2011, and since inception, respectively.
 We expect our losses to increase over the next several years as we advance into late-stage clinical trials and pursue regulatory approval of our product candidates.
 In addition, if one or more of our product candidates are approved for marketing, we will incur significant expenses for the initiation of commercialization activities.

-On October 19, 2011, the Company's board of directors approved a 2.1-for-one reverse split of the Company's common stock to be effected prior to the effective date of the Company's registration statement.
-In connection with the reverse split, the Company filed a Certificate of Amendment of the Restated Certificate of Incorporation with the Secretary of State of Delaware on October 25, 2011 making the reverse split effective.
+On October 19, 2011, our board of directors approved a 2.1-for-one reverse split of the Company's common stock which became effective upon filing of a Certificate of Amendment of the Restated Certificate of Incorporation with the Secretary of State of Delaware on October 25, 2011.
 All share and per share amounts have been retroactively restated in the accompanying financial statements and notes for all periods presented.